-While it is the responsibility of the individuals to ensure that their photocopying is lawfully carried out, it is additionally the duty of the licensed institution (in this case, the University of Oxford and the College itself) to ensure that all staff and students are kept properly informed.
+While it is the responsibility of the individuals to ensure that their photocopying is lawfully carried out, it is additionally the duty of the licensed institution (in this case, the University of Oxford and the College itself) to ensure that all staff and Junior Members are kept properly informed.
 This regulation Handbook of New College, Oxford 16(b) constitutes their having been so informed.
-Additional notices giving clarification to staff and students of their obligations under the Act appear beside each College photocopier.
+Additional notices giving clarification to staff and Junior Members of their obligations under the Act appear beside each College photocopier.
 Where infringement is clearly observed to be occurring, the licensed institution may bring disciplinary charges against the individual, since the institution itself could otherwise be found to be in breach of the law.

-17. COMPUTER USE
+17. Computer use